joshuboi77/Karasu/mcp/README.md

 ## Troubleshooting

-### "crow: command not found"
+### "karasu: command not found"

-Ensure Crow is installed and in your PATH:
+Ensure Karasu is installed and in your PATH:
-- Homebrew: `brew install crow`
+- Homebrew: `brew install karasu`
-- pip: `pip install crow`
+- pip: `pip install karasu`
-- Check: `which crow`
+- Check: `which karasu`

 ### MCP Server Not Appearing